Buttercups and Daisies: Beautiful Wildflowers of Spring and Summer

 In folklore, daisies are frequently described as having the ability to heal wounds and bruises.
 The plant has traditionally been used for this purpose in the past.
-Even today, some herbalists make numerous claims for the healing abilities of the common daisy.
+Even today, some herbalists make numerous claims about the healing abilities of the common daisy.
 At the moment, scientific evidence for these claims is lacking.
 This doesn't necessarily mean that the claims are untrue.
 It's premature to conclude that the plant is a useful wound treatment, though.

 How to Make a Daisy Chain

 Daisy chains are fun for children to make.
 Some adults enjoy making them, too!
-Joining daisies in a ring creates a chain that can be used as a bracelet, a necklace or a crown.
+Joining daisies in a ring creates a chain that can be used as a bracelet, a necklace, or a crown.
 Provided lots of daisies are blooming in an area, the population won't be hurt if daisies are picked to make a chain.